Reading, Discarding, and Deploying Configuration Changes

 If you created and activated a change request label, remember to clear it so that you don't inadvertently associate other configuration changes with this event. |

-In order to manage an ASA, Security Cloud Control must have it's own stored copy of the ASA's running configuration file.
-The first time Security Cloud Control reads and saves a copy of the device's configuration file is when the device is onboarded.
-Subsequently, when Security Cloud Control reads a configuration from an ASA, you are opting to either Check for Changes, Accept without Review, or Read Configuration.
-See Reading, Discarding, Checking for, and Deploying Configuration Changes for more information.
+To manage an ASA, Security Cloud Control must have its own copy of the ASAs running configuration file.
+Security Cloud Control reads and saves a copy of the device configuration file for the first time during device onboarding.
+When Security Cloud Control reads a configuration from an ASA, you can choose to Check for Changes, Accept without Review, or Read Configuration.
+For more information, refer to Reading, Discarding, Checking for, and Deploying Configuration Changes.

 Security Cloud Control also needs to read an ASA configuration in these circumstances: